tidyverse/tidyverse.org/content/blog/dplyr-1-0-4-if-any/index.md

 if\_any() and if\_all()
 -----------------------

-The new [`across()`](https://dplyr.tidyverse.org/reference/across.html) function introduced as part of dplyr 1.0.0 is starting to be a successful addition to dplyr.
+The new [`across()`](https://dplyr.tidyverse.org/reference/across.html) function introduced as part of dplyr 1.0.0 is proving to be a successful addition to dplyr.
 In case you missed it, [`across()`](https://dplyr.tidyverse.org/reference/across.html) lets you conveniently express a set of actions to be performed across a tidy selection of columns.

 However useful [`across()`](https://dplyr.tidyverse.org/reference/across.html) may be within [`summarise()`](https://dplyr.tidyverse.org/reference/summarise.html) and [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html), we discovered that it is not optimal in the context of [`filter()`](https://dplyr.tidyverse.org/reference/filter.html), and is not sufficient in itself to replace the set of column wise [`filter()`](https://dplyr.tidyverse.org/reference/filter.html) variant it meant to supersede.